zackmorgs/HSBGHelper/README.md

 ## Note:
 In development for the newest season of Battlegrounds.
+(Trinket meta)

 ## How to run:
 - Clone this repository and open the directory in powershell.